 As an animal totem the black cat is the keeper of secrets, gatekeeper; when black cat crosses your path she is telling you to stay aware, as something very powerful is coming into your life: be ready to recognize it and receive it.

-I have been blessed with a black cat, Isis, and she is one of the most intelligent animals I have ever had the privilege of living with.
+I have been blessed with a black cat, Isis, and she is/was one of the most intelligent animals I have ever had the privilege of living with.
 Her intelligence, understanding, compassion, and kindness was beyond compare.
-Isis crossed the Rainbow Bridge April 29, 2015.
+Isis crossed the rainbow bridge April 29, 2015.